tuanvukng01/german_credit_project/README.md

 This detailed report combines robust statistical analysis and visual insights to provide comprehensive understanding and actionable recommendations for credit risk assessment.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+You may not reuse, remix, or redistribute any part of this project for commercial or derivative purposes.

+Read the full license [here](https://creativecommons.org/licenses/by-nc-nd/4.0/).